xBromsson/elixir_rpg/README.md

     - Map creation using Ai
       - User should be able to control output
       - User should be able to manually link generated cities to the map
-      - edit using dalle?
+      - edit maps using dalle?
     - Plot creation using Ai.
 Contextual?

   - Other Possible Features of Elixir_RPG:
+    - Pre-Trained Ai Models for specific RP content
+    - Quest Creator
+    - Third Party Content Integration
-    - One Shot Creator
+    - Audio Creator
-    - Item Creator
+    - Narration Creator
-    - NPC Creator
+    - Animation Creator

 ### User Experience
 User Interface should be simple and inspire a sense of ease, wonder, and possiblity.
 It should feel like you have fallen to the effects of an elixir that enables you to draw from the ether to create entire worlds with ease.<br><br>